pri1712/Fine-tuning-xvector/README.md

 **CURRENT RESULTS**:

-The results obtained are as expected as the current PLDA model is not tuned for the newly tuned embedding extractor, thus it leads to a DER Of 65 on DEV data without any resegmentation.
+The results obtained are as expected as the current PLDA model is not tuned for the newly tuned embedding extractor, thus it leads to a DER of **65 on DEV data without any resegmentation**.

 **FUTURE WORK:**